Cambron Abbey: 17th and 18th centuries

 By the 17th century, the abbey had become rich from years of gifts, legacies, and productive agriculture.
 The abbey enjoyed great renown, but strict adherence to monastic life had begun to loosen.
 The abbey's wealth attracted the envy of others.
-At the end of the 17th century, the wars of King Louis XIV devastated the province of Hainaut and set off the abbey's first period of decline.
+At the end of the 17th century, the wars of King Louis XIV devastated the province of Hainaut, marking the beginning of the abbey's first period of decline.

-At the beginning of the 18th century, a period of peace allowed for new prosperity, and a spate of construction and renovation.
+At the beginning of the 18th century, a period of peace allowed for new prosperity and a spate of construction and renovation.
 The majority of structures still visible at the site today date from this period.
 The entrance gate of the abbey was given a statuary niche that held an image of the Virgin Mary.
 The abbey's tower, built under the direction of the architect Jean-François Wincqz, was constructed in a pure Neoclassical style.
 The carriage house, with five stalls and a dovecote in the center, is unique.
 The monumental staircase evokes the garden of a palace more than a monastery.

 Dissolution of the abbey

 The abbey was still prosperous in 1782, at which time it had 58 monks.
-But in 1783, Holy Roman Emperor Joseph II, the so-called enlightened despot, classified Cambron Abbey as one of the useless monasteries and convents.
-It was therefore dissolved.
+However, in 1783, Holy Roman Emperor Joseph II, the so-called enlightened despot, classified Cambron Abbey as one of the useless monasteries and convents, and it was therefore dissolved.
 The decision took effect in 1789.
 On May 27, 1789, the monks were expelled from the abbey and went into exile in the Netherlands.

 The waning of Austrian power, hastened by the Brabant Revolution, and the establishment of the short-lived unified Belgian states, allowed the monks to return to the abbey for a time beginning in December 1789.
 Most of the buildings had already been looted.
 The subsequent French occupation would put an end to nine centuries of Cistercian life.
 Expelled by the Revolutionary government, the monks left the abbey for good in 1797.
 The 44th and final abbot of Cambron, Florent Pépin, died in the Netherlands on November 16, 1795.
-The abbey's assets were sold and the buildings torn down by the succeeding owners.
-Elements of the abbey interiors are displayed in the Attre Castle along with the columns from the rood screen which have been re-erected along the castle's former entrance avenue.
+The abbey's assets were sold, and the succeeding owners tore the buildings down.
+Elements of the abbey interiors are displayed in the Attre Castle along with the columns from the rood screen, which have been re-erected along the castle's former entrance avenue.

 The abbey was later sold to the Counts of Val de Beaulieu, who built a large château on the site and whose property it remained until 1993.
-It was then sold to the Domb family, who set up a zoo here, the present Pairi Daiza.
+In 1982, it was declared a protected area.
+It was then sold to the Domb family, who established a zoo there, now known as Pairi Daiza.

-In 1982 it was declared a protected area.